NorthernWidget/DS3231/README.md

 ### Dependencies

 The user must also ensure that two, other, required libraries are available to the Arduino IDE.
-This DS3231 library depends upon the following, but does not supply them:
+This DS3231 library takes care to ```#include```  the following in a program, but it does not install them in your Arduino IDE:

 * Wire.h : a widely-used Arduino library for I2C communications
 * time.h : a modified C language header file packaged with avr-libc and the AVR-GCC compiler